katharinalisalin/demo-bug-template/docs/contributing/index.md

 ## Code of Conduct (CoC)

-With a large community like ours, it's important to follow the rules of a [Code of Conduct] and value the standards of acceptable behavior.
+With a large community like ours, it's important to follow the rules of our [Code of Conduct] and value the standards of acceptable behavior.
 Please make sure to especially pay attention to the following points and keep them in mind when interacting within this project.